Skip to main content

 Homeowners in high-risk areas who are covered by the California FAIR Plan should be aware that FAIR Plan policies provide more limited coverage than standard HO-3 or HO-5 policies.
 The FAIR Plan’s base policy is essentially fire and specific named perils coverage.
 Homeowners who have moved from a standard HO-3 to a FAIR Plan policy may experience a significant downgrade in coverage without realizing it.
 The open perils dwelling coverage they had under their HO-3 is replaced with a much narrower named perils form.

-What to Do If You Have an HO-3 and Want Broader Contents Coverage
+What to Do If You Have an HO-3 and Want Broader Personal Property Coverage

-If you have a standard HO-3 policy and want to close the gap between your dwelling coverage and your contents coverage, you have several options:
+If you have a standard HO-3 policy and want to close the gap between your dwelling coverage and your personal property coverage, you have several options.

 Option 1: Upgrade to an HO-5